-But we certainly expect them to make an honest effort and do their best.
-We expect them to work well with others and give a lending hand.
-We expect them play fair and play by the rules.
-And if they’ve done the wrong thing, we expect them to realise it and make amends – and all without having to be asked.
+We expect them to be fair and play by the rules.
+We expect them to work well with others and help out.
+We expect them to be courteous and well-mannered.
+And if they make a mess, we expect them to clean it up – and without having to be asked.

 If we want people to behave, communicate and ultimately perform in the best possible way, we need to put policies and programs in place.
 And we need to help people develop their knowledge and skills.
 And this is where I come in.

 I’m a speaker, trainer, coach and author with over 40 years experience and work in the fields of leadership, management, customer service, teamwork, assertiveness, relationships and interpersonal communication.

 I help you develop a workplace which is efficient, effective and productive.
 A place where morale and job satisfaction are high, and where stress is low.
 A place which is respectful and where people get on well with others and work as a team.
 I help you get it by helping you:

 Getting the best from people starts with having the people we work with (up, down and sideways), our customers and clients, and our family and friends, always put their best foot forward.

 Listen so people talk; and talk so people listen

 To help people put their best foot forward, we need to be a great communicator.
 We need to build relationships, be great role models and be able ti inform, influence and inspire.
 We need to listen and truly listen.
 We need to use the ALEC technique, develop REAL-FLAIR, avoid Relationship Wreckers, and much much more.
 This website is currently being redeveloped.
 We apologize for the inconvenience.

 The art of a good standard: How to reduce conflict, stress and frustration